angelneri13/pig_latin/README.md

 palabra>", there is where you have to write the word that you want to translate

-Sigueme en Twitter: @quarketone
+Follow me on Twitter: @quarketone
-Agregame en Telegram: @quarketon
+Add me on Telegram: @quarketon

 **************************************************